Abacksen History, Family Crest & Coats of Arms

-Westphalia.
+Many cultural groups lived in the German states in medieval times.
+Each had its own dialect and traditions, and unique variations of popular names.
+Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Abacksen include Abachsen, Abachson, Abbachsen, Abacksen, Albachen, Albachsen, Albach and many more.

 Early Notables of the Abacksen family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Abacksen Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Abacksen Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Abacksen family to the New World and Oceana
+Migration of the Abacksen family

 After 1650, thousands of German settlers came to North America to escape the religious persecution and poverty that wracked Europe and to make the most of the opportunity to own their own land in a new country.
 They settled across the United States in Pennsylvania, Texas, New York, Illinois, and California, and in Canada in Ontario and on the fertile plains of the prairie provinces.
 Among them: Johann Christian Abach, who arrived in Philadelphia in 1753; he was preceded by Zacharias Albacher in 1734.
 Caspar Albacher came to Texas in 1845.